• Home

 Ladling homemade Tuscan turkey soup from pot to bowl

 I know that pumpkin soup tastes great, but I saw “Tuscan” and had images of tomatoes and oregano floating through my head.
-I had pumpkin on hand and almost went ahead and made the recipe as directed, but then I decided to make the soup as I imagined it instead.
+I had pumpkin on hand and almost went ahead and made the recipe as directed, but then I decided to make the soup as I imagined it instead: a turkey soup with vegetables and Italian spices.
 This is now my family’s favorite turkey soup.
 Even the pickiest child loves it.

 Since this uses leftover turkey, this easy turkey soup recipe comes together quickly.